Nomination Guide

 Distinguished Awards

-Please use the information below to shape your narrative - 3-page maximum.
+Please use the information below to shape your narrative.
+Distinguished award narratives are limited to 3 pages maximum.
 Please do not submit resumes.
-All submissions must be in narrative form.
-All criteria must be met to be considered.
+All submissions must be in narrative form, and all criteria must be met to be considered.
 One award winner will be selected in each Distinguished Award category.

 • H. Clifford Lee Lifetime Achievement Award